falkr/iik-edu/pages/course-revision.md

 Changes must be justified and anchored, typically in the [course report](https://innsida.ntnu.no/studiekvalitetsportalen/) as a result of the evaluation of the course.
 The department and study programme(s) are important dialogue partners to ensure that the changes that are proposed comply with associated courses and programmes.
 Major changes in the course content might make it necessary to create a new course and are normally the result of a more comprehensive process at the department or study programme level, for instance as the result of a periodic evaluation of a programme.

-What is not part of the course description is the course schedule data and the registration of course schedule data is a separate [process](timeplan).including
+What is not part of the course description is the course schedule data and the registration of course schedule data is a separate [process](timeplan).

 * **Deadline:**
     - Nov 15 the study year before the course is to be given.